yyan-listic/volcano-deep-inversion/README.md

 ## Acknowledgements

-For synthetic volcanic deformation based on the **Mogi model**, the Python code was adapted from the MATLAB implementation described in this [paper](https://www.sciencedirect.com/science/article/pii/S003442571930183X) [1].
+For synthetic volcanic deformation simulations based on the **Mogi model**, the Python code was adapted from the MATLAB implementation described in this [paper](https://www.sciencedirect.com/science/article/pii/S003442571930183X) [1].

 [1] N. Anantrasirichai, J. Biggs, F. Albino, D. Bull, A deep learning approach to detecting volcano deformation from satellite imagery using synthetic datasets, Remote Sensing of Environment, 230, 2019